michiiii/Get-FileShareAccessRights/README.md

 ## Todo
-- Make the queries language independent by using well known SIDs
+- Make the queries language independent by using well known SIDs to filter out default build-in groups